Forethoughts/forethoughts-datastudio/docs/notebook/jupyter.rst

 |

-The Jupyter Notebook is an open-source web application that allows you to create and share documents that contain live code, equations, visualizations and narrative te
+The Jupyter Notebook is an open-source web application that allows you to create and share documents that contain live code, equations, visualizations and narrative text.
+Open data studio makes it easy to deploy on the cloud.